 Please view our member sign-up form for specific costs.
 Our costs are directly tied to the cost of raising livestock in a humane and sustainable fashion on our small family farm in Southern California.
 The costs also include processing, packaging and delivery to the pickup locations.
 Please note that we fully expect our shareholders to honor their six or twelve month commitment to us.
 We plan our animal stock based on those commitments.

 When you enroll in our CSA, you choose whichever option works best for you!
 You can see our home delivery and pickup locations (click here).
 Each month you will receive a reminder and can let us know what selection of meat you want (all beef, beef and pork, beef, pork & lamb, etc).
 You arrive at the site or we deliver to your home any time during distribution.
 If you won't be home when we deliver, you can purchase an insulated cooler from us that we will put your freshly harvested, hormone and antibiotic free, great tasting locally raised grass-fed grass finished beef, Cerveza beef, Heritage pork and/or pasture-raised lamb and you return the empty cooler from the previous month.
 All of our meats are flash frozen at the time of processing and we use the coolers to protect the integrity of our meat until you defrost and enjoy it at home.
 (Most meat sold commercially is frozen and thawed several times.)

 No, even though our produce is organically grown, our pasture-raised grass-fed beef, heritage pork and pasture-raised lamb are not.
 Organic certification simply certifies that the animal is fed organic feed.
 It does NOT address how the animals live, how they are treated or whether they ever see fresh air and sunshine.
 We are all about quality of life for our animals.
 We feed and water each one of our livestock twice a day.
 Our animals drink clean, fresh, mountain well water that we pump from deep within the ground, untainted by fluoride and other chemicals.
-Rich soils support a variety of native grasses and cultivated organic vegetables upon which our livestock feed as they develop into healthy mature animals.
+Rich soils support a variety of native grasses and organically cultivated vegetables upon which our livestock feed as they develop into healthy mature animals.